 The groups feature allows an instructor to assign students to one or more groups for the entire course or for individual activities.
 With Group Messaging turned on, members of a group can easily contact all other members.

 Within various activities and resources in AsULearn, the Teacher can make particular items group aware, while not affecting others.
 It is also possible to force everything in the course to be group aware.
-If you are not certain about what will work best, please contact your CAE college consultant for additional information.
+If you are not certain about what will work best, please contact your ITC college consultant for additional information.

 On this page